protontypes/open-sustainable-technology/README.md

 ### Population and Poverty
 - [wopr](https://github.com/wpgp/wopr) - An R package and Shiny application to provide API access to the WorldPop Open Population Repository.
 - [censusdis](https://github.com/censusdis/censusdis) - A Python package for discovering, loading, and analyzing U.S. Census demographic, economic, and geographic data and metadata with access to the full collection of data and maps the U.S. Census publishes via their APIs.
+- [Social Income](https://github.com/socialincome-san/public) - Fighting global poverty with the help of everyday people and your coding skills.
+Public repository of the NGO and global initiative Social Income.

 ### Sustainable Investment
 - [Integrated Valuation of Ecosystem Services and Tradeoffs](https://github.com/natcap/invest) - A family of tools for quantifying the values of natural capital in clear, credible, and practical ways.